Edgeview’s New Foundations Pricing

 Business Process Reengineering involves the sweeping redesign of the core business processes to achieve dramatic improvements in productivity.
-In Business Process Reengineering, we review and challenge existing processes to deliver more value to your clients.
+We review and challenge existing processes to deliver more value to your clients.
 Together we agree and adopt a new value system that places increased emphasis on client needs.

-- often results in radically new organisational designs that can help organisation respond better to competitive pressures, increase market share and profitability and improve cycle times, cost ratios and quality (organisational renewal).
+- Often results in radically new organisational designs that can help the organisation respond better to competitive pressures, increase market share and profitability and improve cycle times, cost ratios and quality (organisational renewal).

-- major accomplishment of the reengineering effort is the change that occurs in the Corporate Culture and the basic principles by which functions operate.
+- Major accomplishment of the reengineering effort is the change in corporate culture and the basic principles by which client facing and back office functions operate.
 Workers at all levels are encouraged to make suggestions for improvement because management will act.
-Reengineering will eventually help the culture in the organisation to evolve from an insular one to one that accepts change and knows how to deal with it.

 Leverage Exclusive Core Capability Strengths

-Most executive know a Core Capability is know-how that enables a company to deliver unique value to clients.
-One of the key activities we complete is an audit of the organisations Core Capability to ensure it is captured and leveraged in the organisations strategy.
+Most executives know a Core Capability is know-how that enables a company to deliver unique value to clients.
+One of the key activities we complete is an audit of the

 Core Capabilities also contribute substantially to the benefits an organisation’s products & services it offers clients.
 The litmus test for a Core Capability?
 It’s hard for competitors to copy or procure.